What’s missing from Strategy Execution? (Strategy execution methodologies series. Post 5)

 Conner Partners (formerly ODR) is most well-known for advancing theory and practice of change management.
-And yes, while our methodology includes change management, this is only one part of our Strategy Execution approach.
+And yes, while the methodology includes change management, this is only one part of their Strategy Execution approach.

 Daryl went on to explain, “As we studied the patterns of winners and losers in transformational change, it became clear that there were gaps beyond change management.
 Our current approach addresses these.”

 Differentiating between symptoms and root causes is not easy.